Dzsodie/quiz_app/README.md

 ## Future enhancement

+- Add logger rotation.
+- Add encryption for data at rest and transition for sensitive info and personal data.
-- Enhance the game play with randomized questions with keeping track of already chosen questions.
+- Enhance the game play with randomized questions while keeping track of already chosen questions.
-- Adding database connection for persistency.
+- Add database connection for persistency.
-- Containerize with docker for portability.
+- Create an aesthetically pleasing frontend with UX/UI enhanced.
-- Deploying to cloud for easier distribution, monitoring and low cost 7/24 99.9% availability.
+- Deploy to cloud or Heroku for easier distribution, monitoring and low cost 7/24 99.9% availability.

 ## License